Signature-based algorithms for Gr{\"o}bner bases over Tate algebras: Implementation

 Numerous experimentations on various random inputs show that the VaPoTe algorithm performs slightly better than the PoTe algorithm on average.
 Besides, both PoTe and VaPoTe algorithms usually perform much better than Buchberger algorithm, although we observed important variations depending on the input system.

-As mentionned in the introduction, Tate algebras are the building blocks of $p$-adic geometry.
+As mentioned in the introduction, Tate algebras are the building blocks of $p$-adic geometry.
 One can then cook up interesting systems associated to meaningful geometrical situations.
 As a basic example, let us look at torsion points on elliptic curves.

-We recall briefly that (a certain class of) elliptic curves over $K = \Q_p$ are uniformized by the Tate curve (see \cite{TateCurve}), which can be seen as the curve defined over $K\{q\}$ by the explicit equation $y^2 + xy = x^3 + a_4 x + a_6$ with:
+We recall briefly that (a certain class of) elliptic curves over $K = \Q_p$ are in one-to-one correspondence with a parameter $q$ lying in the open unit disc~\cite{TateCurve}.
+The parametric equation of these curves is $y^2 + xy = x^3 + a_4(q)\: x + a_6(q)$ with:

-Given an auxiliary prime number $\ell$, we consider the $\ell$-th division polynomial $\Phi_\ell(x,q) \in K\{q\}^\circ[x]$ associated to the Weierstrass form of the above equation.
+In order to fit with the framework of this article, we only consider parameters $q$ in the closed unit disc of radius $|p|$ and perform the change of variables $q = p t$.
+Given an auxiliary prime number $\ell$, we consider the $\ell$-th division polynomial $\Phi_\ell(x,t) \in K\{t\}^\circ[x]$ associated to the Weierstrass form of the above equation.
 By definition, its roots are the abscissas of $\ell$-torsion points of the Tate curve.
-We now fix $p$ and $\ell$ and consider the system in $3$ variables $\Phi_\ell(x, q_1) = \Phi_\ell(x, q_2) = 0$.
+We now fix $p$ and $\ell$ and consider the system in $3$ variables $\Phi_\ell(x, t_1) = \Phi_\ell(x, t_2) = 0$.
 Its solutions parametrize the pairs of elliptic curves sharing a common $\ell$-torsion point.
 Computing a GB of it then provides information about torsion points on $p$-adic elliptic curves.
+Related (but more sophisticated) computations are likely to appear in the study of the arithmetics of $p$-adic modular forms~\cite{Go88} or the development of $p$-adic analogues and refinements of Tate's isogeny Theorem~\cite{Ta66}.

 Table~\ref{tab:benchs} shows the timings obtained for computing a GB of the above systems for different values of $p$, $\ell$ and different precisions.
-We clearly see on these examples than both PoTe and VaPoTe overperform the Buchberger algorithm.
+We clearly see on these examples that both PoTe and VaPoTe outperform the Buchberger algorithm.